annlaurin/reproducibility/README.md

 ## Compiling the manuscript

 The paper can then be compiled by opening the file "paper/LaurinavichyuteVasishthJML2021.Rnw" in RStudio and pressing the "Compile pdf" button.
+To generate the references you will have to run "biber LaurinavichyuteVasishth" on the command line and then compile the file twice.

+Alternatively, on the command line, you can run the following commands:

+    Rscript -e "library(knitr); knit('LaurinavichyuteVasishthJML2021.Rnw')"
+    pdflatex LaurinavichyuteVasishthJML2021.tex
+    biber LaurinavichyuteVasishthJML2021
+    pdflatex LaurinavichyuteVasishthJML2021.tex
+    pdflatex LaurinavichyuteVasishthJML2021.tex

 ## Citation